DFE-Digital/get-into-teaching-app/app/views/content/teach-disabled-pupils-and-pupils-with-special-educational-needs/teach-disabled-pupils-and-pupils-with-special-educational-needs.md

 As a qualified teacher you’ll have the opportunity to work with pupils with complex needs, no matter what setting you work in.

-Once you’ve got [qualified teacher status](/ways-to-train) you might choose to teach in a mainstream or a special school, for example.
+Once you have [qualified teacher status](/ways-to-train) you might choose to teach in a mainstream or a special school, for example.

 You can [find a course which specialises in special educational needs and disability (SEND)](https://www.find-postgraduate-teacher-training.service.gov.uk/start/subject?l=2) if you have a particular interest in this area.
 However, it’s not essential.